jdotrjs/phaser3-nineslice/README.md

 ## Usage

-Assuming you've included the plugin through one of the methods above there are two final steps to enable usage in your project:
+Once you've included the plugin through one of the methods above there are two final steps to make use of it in your project:

 ### 1. Enable the Plugin in your `Game` config: